pschatzmann/ESP32-A2DP/README.md

 # A Simple Arduino Bluetooth Music Receiver and Sender for the ESP32

-The ESP32 is a microcontroller that provides a Bluetooth A2DP API which can be used to receive sound data e.g. from your Mobile Phone and makes it available via a callback method.
-The output is a PCM data stream decoded from SBC format.
+The ESP32 is a microcontroller that provides an API for Bluetooth A2DP which can be used to receive sound data e.g. from your Mobile Phone and makes it available via a callback method.
+The output is a PCM data stream, decoded from SBC format.
 The documentation can be found [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/i2s.html).

 ![esp32](https://pschatzmann.github.io/ESP32-A2DP/img/esp32.jpeg)